Arianny Celeste Rocks Bikini & Cowboy Boots In Latest Snap

 UFC ring girl Arianny Celeste is known for flaunting her fabulous figure in the octagon.
 On Tuesday, she put it on display in her latest Instagram update, which saw her rocking a bikini and a pair of cowboy boots.

 Arianny’s post was tagged in Los Angeles, California.
-She stood outside on a sidewalk next to a flowerbed that was filled with cacti, bushes and other plants.
+She stood outside on a sidewalk next to a flowerbed that was filled with cacti, bushes, and other plants.

 The beauty’s two-piece swimsuit was black.
 The top was a wide bandeau-style with shoulder straps.
 The bottoms were a mid-rise cut that showed off her curvy hips.
 She also sported a pair of black cowboy boots with fringe on the sides.
 The model completed her chic look with a black cowboy hat.
 She accessorized her outfit with layered necklaces, with one hanging down between her breasts, drawing the eye to her chest.